Lewis and Susan Jenkins

 He shifted his gamer’s vest to a less irritating position.

 Hurrying to the Atrium, his face betrayed surprise and fear as The Machine materialized through the haze.
-It rolled toward him, staring with its tablet screen face, and raising a plasma weapon.
+It rolled toward him, staring with its tablet screen face, as it raised a plasma weapon.

 The man fired.
 His weapon gave a hollow click instead of the sick but reassuring blam.
 He ducked past, heading toward the next stairwell as his .45 re-armed.
 A peek behind showed the machine backing away, its blaster pointed at him for another shot.
 This time he managed to dodge, but as the machine swiveled around the corner, someone else shot him.
 He dashed up the stairs.